Exit polls from Georgia's presidential election indicate an ally of Prime Minister Bidzina Ivanishvili is likely to win a first round victory.

-The polls indicate that Giorgi Margvelashvili, from Mr. Ivanishvili's Georgian Dream coalition, might receive 67 percent of Sunday's vote.
+The polls say Giorgi Margvelashvili, from Mr. Ivanishvili's Georgian Dream coalition, might receive 67 percent of Sunday's vote.

-Exit poll results give just 20 percent to his closest rival, former speaker of parliament David Bakradze, of outgoing President Mikheil Saakashvili's United National Movement party.
+Exit polls give just 20 percent to his closest rival, former speaker of parliament David Bakradze, of outgoing President Mikheil Saakashvili's United National Movement party.

 Mr. Saakashvili has been Georgia's president for 10 years.
 The constitution barred him from running for a third term.
 He came to power during the popular uprising that forced President Eduard Shevardnadze to step down in 2004.

 The pro-Western Saakashvili's time in office has included economic reforms and efforts to fight corruption, but also a brief war against Russia and accusations of human rights abuses.